Mrs. Oluwatoyin Lipede

 The staff of the Student Accounts Office is responsible for monitoring and reconciling all student account activities.
 The staff ensures that students receive their Statement of Accounts on a monthly basis.
-Concerns about student account activities should be directed to personnel in this office at (904) 470-8195.
+Concerns about student account activity are addressed in this office by phone at (904) 470-8247 and/or (904) 470-8246.

 Payment of Tuition and Fees